 - Eight public computers with Internet access

-- Free online access to Lexis with access to codes and law from the 50 states and the Federal government
+- Free online access to Westlaw with access to codes and law from the 50 states and the Federal government

 What we can't do: